Average Calculator

 The Median

-The median is the midway value of a data collection when it is arranged ascending (lowest value to highest value) or descending (highest value to the lowest value).
-In other words, the median is the point at which the data array (An array is an arrangement of raw data in ascending or descending order of values) is divided into 2 equal parts.
-As a result, 50% of the values are below the median, and 50% are above the median.
+The median is the exact middle value of a dataset when it is organized in numerical order—either ascending (lowest to highest) or descending (highest to lowest).
+In other words, the median is the precise point that splits a data array (a sequence of ordered raw data) into two equal halves.
+As a result, 50% of the data points fall below the median, and 50% sit above it.

 The Median Calculation Method